NATIONAL HOBBY MONTH

 - Read or write a book.
 Picking up a good book, journaling, and blogging help clear your mind.
 They can temporarily take you to another place or time, allow you to express your thoughts freely, and even improve your vocabulary.

 - Finally… Travel!
 Take a week or two off work and go experience another culture.
 Whether you go on a tropical vacation and spend days on the beach, or head to the cold snowy mountains to hit the slopes, traveling helps to shift your perspective, and can even help you discover yourself.

-…And if you’re really lucky, you can find what you love to do and turn it into your career.
 You know what they say.
 If you make your hobby your job, you’ll never have to work a day in your life.